 More studies are needed to understand if there are any further contraindications, but we can confidently say that thousands of individuals have experienced salt therapy throughout the decades, and none have suggested the contraindications were present.
 We also encourage individuals to consult their local physician before beginning any regimen of dry salt therapy.

 Salt Concerns - Some people are concerned about the intake of salt because of issues relating to diet, high blood pressure, and hypertension.
 This type of salt intake is connected to the digestive tract.
 Dry salt therapy is different as it is associated with the respiratory system.
 When inhaled, the amount of micro salt particles entering your respiratory system is extremely low, so it doesn’t present any risk to your health.
-It kills bacteria, reduces inflammation, and expands airways.
+It can kill bacteria, reduce inflammation, and expands airways.
 There have been no reports stating that inhaling the amount of salt being utilized in a salt therapy session can provide any type of disruption or elevation of high blood pressure or hypertension.

 For a deep tissue massage we recommend once a week for the first 6 weeks then one once every 2 weeks or once a month.
 For a relaxing massage, you can have one whenever you feel the need to have one.